 - Eat the butternut squash quickly after cooking.
 As it sits, it starts to steam from the inside and the crust that has formed on the fries/cubes starts to soften as well.
 The texture is best right out of the air fryer.

-Note: Some people get contact dermatitis where their hands get itchy, dry or have another kind of reaction to the flesh of the butternut squash.
+- Some people get contact dermatitis where their hands get itchy, dry or have another kind of reaction to the flesh of the butternut squash.
 You can wear gloves when handling if you notice this.

 Time saving tips

-Prep it in advance (up to 3 days before cooking).
+- Prep it in advance (up to 3 days before cooking).
 Simply store it in an airtight container in the fridge.
 This way you have them ready to go when you are making dinner.

-Spice blends to add
+Spices to add

-Butternut squash is great with just a pinch of salt, but sometimes it can be fun to change it up and add sweet or savory spices.
+It can be fun to change it up and add sweet or savory spices.
 To do this, you will want to add your squash to a large bowl, and drizzle with 1-2 tablespoons of olive oil or avocado oil before sprinkling on the spices.
 Don’t forget to add salt to the savory spice options.

 Here are some great spices: